Brokerage cash sweep program interest rate (APY)

 Robinhood doesn’t pay interest—instead, we move your money into our network of FDIC insured program banks that hold and invest your cash.
-These FDIC insured program banks pay interest on deposits, which you receive as part of Cash Management.
+These FDIC insured program banks pay interest on deposits, which you receive as part of brokerage cash sweep.

 The banks in our program pay rates above the Fed’s benchmark interest rate, and we are committed to continuing to pass this higher interest rate on to you.

-You’ll earn 0.30% APY* on your uninvested cash that is swept to the banks in our program.
-This means that if you start January 1st with $1,000 in uninvested cash that is swept to the program banks and don’t deposit or withdraw any funds for the entire year, you’ll earn $3.00 by January of the following year, compounding included.
+You’ll earn 1.00% APY* on your uninvested brokerage cash that is swept to the banks in our program.
+This means that if you start January 1 with $1,000 in uninvested brokerage cash that is swept to the program banks and don’t deposit or withdraw any funds for the entire year, you’ll earn $10.05 by January of the following year, compounding included.

-You’ll be paid interest by the program banks monthly, and you can keep track of how much interest you’ve earned in the Cash Management tab of the app.
+You’ll be paid interest by the program banks monthly, and you can keep track of how much interest you’ve earned in the Investing section of the Settings in the app.

-The Cash Management Annual Percentage Yield (APY) paid by program banks is 0.30% as of March 16, 2020.
+The brokerage cash sweep annual percentage yield (APY) paid by program banks is 1.00% as of May 10, 2022.
 The APY your cash earns is determined by the program banks, and is subject to change at any time.

 In short, the Federal Reserve Bank (or “the Fed”) and market conditions are the biggest factors in APY fluctuations.